MORE ABOUT RW HERMAN

 CDR Herman is an active member of the Military Officers Association of America (MOAA).
 He is co-founder of R.O.A.R.
 (Reach Out and Respond) which was created in 2012 as a philanthropic source to help those who need immediate and short-term assistance during unexpected loss.

 CDR Herman now resides in Fernandina Beach, Florida, with his wife Kathy and their two Boston Terriers Roxy and Stella and Olde British Bulldog Sissy.
-Between them, they have five sons and nine grandchildren.
+Between them, they have five sons and ten grandchildren.
 When not writing, he most likely is reading a book, enjoying a bike ride or watching the grandchildren participate in sports.
 Every Sunday morning, he can be found in his office with his ever-present coffee cup where he still enjoys reading the local paper, followed by working the crossword.